nanocurrency/nano-docs/docs/commands/rpc-protocol.md

 ### populate_backlog

 Scans all accounts, checks for unconfirmed blocks in account chains, and then queues those blocks for confirmation via the election scheduler.
-Useful for local test networks, where default backlog population is done in 5 minute intervals.
+Useful for local test networks, since default backlog population is normally done over longer intervals (e.g. 5 minutes).

 **Request**
 ```json